-Annex I - On site inspection for B Expos - 4 years before opening
+Annex I - On site inspection for A1 Expos - 4 years before opening

-Α REQUIRED Compliance Criteria Major or Minor Score 0: inadequate 1: adequate 2: good 3: excellent Inspector Comments 1 Formal 1.1 For a B Exhibition: The process of approval of the Exhibition Regulations is proceeding in line with AIPH timescales 2 Organisation 2.1 The organisation and organisational structure in charge of the preparation of the Expo has been established 2.2 The Management Team and Organising Committee has been appointed 2.3 There is documented evidence of the support of the Host City (Section 4 of the AIPH Regulations) 2.4 There is documented support of the Local Government (Section 4 of the AIPH Regulations)
+Α REQUIRED Compliance Criteria Major or Minor Score 0: inadequate 1: adequate 2: good 3: excellent Inspector Comments 1 Formal 1.1 For an A1 Exhibition: The BIE application has been submitted 1.2 For an A1 Exhibition: The process of approval of General Regulations in proceeding in line with BIE timescales 1.3 For an A1 Exhibition: Formal recognition by BIE has been secured 1.4 The process of approval of the Exhibition Regulations is proceeding in line with AIPH timescales 2 Organisation 2.1 The organisation and organisational structure in charge of the preparation of the Expo has been established 2.2 The Management Team and Organising Committee has been appointed

-2.5 The Business plan / Financial Plan has been approved by AIPH 3 Planning 3.1 A milestone planning covering the following subjects has been established: - Construction - Planting - Participants - Cultural Program - Seminars, Workshops, Congresses - Marketing & Communication - Sales & Ticketing 3.2 Formal planning approval has been granted to allow construction to proceed.
-4 Masterplan 4.1 The Expo site has been defined 4.2 There are no outstanding issues relating to ownership of the Expo site 4.3 The Masterplan for the Expo site has been completed
+2.3 There is documented evidence of the support of the Host City (Section 4 of the AIPH Regulations) 2.4 There is documented support of the National Government (A1) (Section 4 of the AIPH Regulations) 2.5 The Business plan / Financial Plan has been approved by AIPH 3 Planning 3.1 A milestone planning covering the following subjects has been established: - Construction - Planting - Participants - Cultural Program - Seminars, Workshops, Congresses - Marketing & Communication - Sales & Ticketing 3.2 Formal planning approval has been granted to allow construction to proceed.
+4 Masterplan 4.1 The Expo site has been defined

-4.4.
-The Masterplan is in compliance with Section 3, Specific Regulations of the

-AIPH Regulations

-B: min 25ha, min 3% of the exhibition

-area are reserved for full time international participants

-4.4 There has been a full review of

-accompanying infrastructure

-requirements for the Expo and a project plan and timeline has been

-developed by the host city and has the

-support of the host city

-5 Landscape / Planting

-5.1 The Planting plan has been completed

-along with details of trees and plants

-to be procured and timescales for planting

-5.2 A minimum of 80% of the required

-trees have been sourced and selected

-5.3 Soil Analysis has been completed

-based on a soils risk assessment.
-Plan

-has been produced to address any soil

-quality, mutitional or contamination

-(i.e. chemical or weed/pest) concerns

-6 Construction
+4.2 There are no outstanding issues relating to ownership of the Expo site 4.3 The Masterplan for the Expo site has been completed 4.4.
+The Masterplan is in compliance with Section 3, Specific Regulations of the AIPH Regulations A1: min 50ha, max 10% taken up by buildings excluding indoor exhibition, min 5% of exhibition area are reserved for full time international participants.
+4.4 There has been a full review of accompanying infrastructure requirements for the Expo and a project plan and timeline has been developed by the host city and has the support of the host city 5 Landscape / Planting 5.1 The Planting plan has been completed along with details of trees and plants to be procured and timescales for planting 5.2 A minimum of 80% of the required trees have been sourced and selected 5.3 Soil Analysis has been completed based on a soils risk assessment.
+Plan has been produced to address any soil quality, mutitional or contamination (i.e. chemical or weed/pest) concerns

-6.1 Accompanying infrastructure projects in the host city have commenced in line with documented timeline 6.2 The construction undertaken is in line with a documented construction plan (min 90%)
+6 Construction 6.1 Accompanying infrastructure projects in the host city have commenced in line with documented timeline 6.2 The construction undertaken is in line with a documented construction plan (min 90%)